Dryer Not Heating – Causes & Possible Solutions

 Even though it’s one of the most common problems for all brands, when your dryer isn’t heating, everything in the laundry room stops.
 Surprisingly, there are 11 possible causes you can troubleshoot, and a few solutions you may be able to take care of yourself.
 As always, whenever you need them, the skilled technicians at FIX Appliances CA are just a call or click away.

-Our Technicians are licensed gas fitters with current and updated Technical Standards and Safety Authority “TSSA” certificates.
+Our Technicians have licensed gas fitters with current and updated Technical Standards and Safety Authority “TSSA” certificates.

 Cause #1 – Thermal Fuse.
 For Electrical and Gas Dryers

 The thermal fuse is used to protect the dryer from overheating.
 It’s located on the blower housing.

 A clogged or restricted air flow through the exhaust vent is the most frequent cause for overheating.